59de44955ebd/make-mac-machine/README.md

 ## Description

-`make-mac-machine.exe` allows to create virtual macOS machines for VMware Workstation 17.5 or later by using recovery images provided online by Apple.
+`make-mac-machine` allows to create virtual macOS machines for VMware Workstation 17.5 or later and VMware Fusion Pro 13.5 or later by using recovery images provided online by Apple.
 It's based on the [Python code](https://github.com/kholia/OSX-KVM/blob/master/fetch-macOS-v2.py) of repository [OSX-KVM](https://github.com/kholia/OSX-KVM/tree/master).
 You might want to check out section [Is This Legal?](https://github.com/kholia/OSX-KVM?tab=readme-ov-file#is-this-legal) in their [README](https://github.com/kholia/OSX-KVM/blob/master/README.md).
 It also uses [dmg2img](http://vu1tur.eu.org/dmg2img) by Peter Wu and [QEMU](https://www.qemu.org/)'s disk image utility [qemu-img](https://qemu-project.gitlab.io/qemu/tools/qemu-img.html).

-After selecting a macOS version the tool first downloads the corresponding recovery .dmg file (into the TEMP directory), then converts it to an .img file using included `dmg2img.exe`, and then finally to a VMware disk image file (.vmdk) using included `qemu-img.exe`.
+After selecting a macOS version the tool first downloads the corresponding recovery .dmg file (into the TMP directory), then converts it to an .img file using included `dmg2img`, and then finally to a VMware disk image file (.vmdk) using included `qemu-img`.
 The new virtual machine can then boot from this recovery disk image and macOS can be installed on the provided empty but prepartioned/preformatted main disk file `disk.vmdk` (volume "Macintosh HD", Mac OS Extended (Journaled), 40 GB).
 File `disk.vmdk` is only provided for convenience, so you can immediately start the macOS installation with "Reinstall macOS" without the need to first open Disk Utility and partition/format a disk.

 ## Prerequisites

+### a) Windows
 - Windows 10/11
 - [VMware Workstation Pro 17.5](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware+Workstation+Pro) or later (now [free](https://blogs.vmware.com/workstation/2024/05/vmware-workstation-pro-now-available-free-for-personal-use.html) as in beer)
 - macOS support in Workstation unlocked with DrDonk's [unlocker](https://github.com/DrDonk/unlocker/)